-Figure 3 shows that the uranium market has been in a supply deficit for an extended period of time, which the managers say is due to years of very little investment in production after the Fukushima accident in 2011.
+Figure 3 shows that the uranium market has been in a supply deficit for an extended period of time, due to years of very little investment in production after the Fukushima accident in 2011 (when a tidal wave overwhelmed the sea defences of a nuclear power station in Japan).
 Over the last three years of available data, 2020-2022, supply has met just 74%, 76% and 74% of global demand respectively.